 Apply for my Trading Challenge today and learn how to trade artificial intelligence stocks!

-Like with any stock, the best way to prepare for artificial intelligence penny stock rallies is to build a watchlist.
+Like with any stock, the best way to prepare for artificial intelligence and robotics penny stock rallies is to build a watchlist.
 A good watchlist will build up your knowledge about specific stocks, as well as keep you prepared for the opportunities that may come.

 Don’t take your penny stock lists from other people’s picks — not even mine.
 Other traders have different priorities, goals, and risk appetites.
 Here’s what to look for in a penny stock when building your watchlist: